Port Access Control

 Re-authentication Interval

 The authenticator can periodically request the supplicant to re-authenticate itself.
 By default, period re-authentication is disabled.
 If enabled, the default request interval is 3600 seconds, see the example below.
-The interval can be configured in range 600 to 352800 seconds.
+The interval can be configured in range 10 to 352800 seconds.
+Note that a value lower than 600 is not recommended and only possible to configure via cli.

 example:/config/port-access/#> dot1x